rasprague/octalaunch/README.md

 ** Coming soon **

 # The future
+* MIDI in from the Octatrack to keep Fader values in sync
 * Fully custom layouts that don't rely on the standalone modes (e.g. our own Live mode)
 * support for other grooveboxes / hardware setups
 * Single-board computer (e.g. Raspberry Pi) support and testing